 - Toe off - Pushing off with the toes to propel yourself forwards

 In the swing phase, I'll be watching your gait analysis for:

 - Acceleration - The period of time from toe off to maximum knee flexion

 - Mid-swing - The period between maximum knee flexion and the forward movement of the shin bone to a vertical position

-- Deceleration - The end of this pase just prior to a heel strike
+- Deceleration - The end of this pase, just before your heel strike